noahehall/blockchain/blockchain.md

   - transactional data: can be split between blockchain and traditional databases,
   - visibility: public/private blockchain

+### Decentralized File System (DFS)

+- aims to replace HTTP protocol
+  - how computers format and transmit information over the web
+  - embraces blockchain principles like decentralization and p2p networks
+  - moving ownership of data into the hands of users that generate it, instead of centralized ownership by big tech companies like AWS, google and dropbox
+- used in coordination with dApps, to create fully decentralized applications
+  - dApps: decentralization computation via blockchain
+  - dfs: decentralized, distributed storage

 ## Use cases

 - remember the blockchain is simply a distributed ledger for tracking stuff
 - you can utilize the blockchain as a database for any thing that needs to be tracked and verified by participants in a process
+- a big plus if there is money being moved around, as you can eliminate third parties (sorry banks!)

 ### Supply Chain Management